 The data collected for this plan element identifies the process of intergovernmental coordination.
 In addition, the corresponding analysis reviews the effectiveness of the intergovernmental coordination instruments which are in force to implement agreements for services between the City and its governmental counterparts.
-Although the data and corresponding analysis are not part of this plan element, they provide a basis for its formulation.
+Although the data and corresponding analysis are not part of this plan element, they serve to provide a basis for the formulation of this portion of the Comprehensive Plan.